StarRelocations/starrelocations.github.io/landlords.md

 	<div class="col-md-12">
 		<h2>
 			<img class="question-mark" src="/images/question-mark.png" />
-			who pays for normal wear and tear maintenance?
+			Who pays for normal wear and tear maintenance?
 		</h2>
 		<p>Regular wear and tear that occurs as a result of a normal tenancy (and not a result from direct damage or negligence) is paid by you the landlord.
 As your property managers however, we will take care of the replacement, getting quotations, and supply you with justifications and proof of the expense.</p>
 	</div>